Line 6 (Beijing Subway): Phase III (western extension)

 Line 6 was originally planned to terminate at Cishousi station with Line S1 continuing the line westward.
 In 2011, because of issues of low capacity and electromagnetic radiation concerns of Maglev technology, city planning authorities proposed to detach several stations from Line S1.
 This would extend Line 6 for 10.556 km west with six stations from Jin'anqiao to Haidian Wuluju (the western terminus of Phase I).
 All stations are underground.
 This replaced the Line S1 section between Cishousi and Pingguoyuan station.
 Later the plan was revised with Line 6 being further extended westward beyond Pingguoyuan to Jin'anqiao station, paralleling Line S1.
 The revision was formalized and submitted to the National Development and Reform Commission for review in March 2012.
 Phase III opened in 2018, along with Beiyunhedong station, a Phase II station.

-Plans for an interchange with Line 1 at Pingguoyuan were delayed by a renovation of the station.
+Plans for an interchange with Line 1 at Pingguoyuan were delayed by a renovation of the station, which began in April 2020 and was due to be completed by the end of 2023, However, as of October 2025, the Line 1 section still remains closed and it will be delayed to 2026 or 2027.
 When Line 6 Phase III entered operation, Pingguoyuan station was not opened.
 In December 2021, the station was opened as an interchange between Line 6 and Line S1.
-The station for Line 1 will open in 2023.